Losant/losant-docs/docs/experiences/walkthrough/part1.md

 ![Endpoint list](/images/experiences/walkthrough/part-1/endpoint-list.png "Endpoint list")

 At this point,  we have the `/users` endpoint defined, but there's no logic to run when it's requested.
 If you were to request it now, Losant will automatically return a 404.
-In order to give this endpoint some intelligence, we have to create a [workflow](/workflows/overview/).
+In order to give this endpoint some intelligence, we have to create an [experience workflow](/workflows/experience-workflows/).
 All experience endpoints are backed by workflows that contain the [Endpoint trigger node](/workflows/triggers/endpoint/) and [Endpoint Reply node](/workflows/outputs/endpoint-reply/).

 Create a new workflow for this endpoint using the main `Workflows` application menu.
 Make sure to choose `Experience` as the Workflow Type.